 Setup a site:

-- Add this routine to a property.
+- Add all in-contract routine testing to the property

-- If the asset based servicing level is added to the property, Uptick will deem this level IN CONTRACT.
+- IMPORTANT NOTE: If the asset based servicing level is added to the property, Uptick will deem this level IN CONTRACT.
 In contract asset based testing means that the servicing does not need to be quoted before going out to site and completing the test.

 - If the asset based servicing level is not added to the property, Uptick will deem this level OUT OF CONTRACT.
 Out of contract asset based testing means that the servicing needs to be quoted before going out to site and completing the test.
 Uptick will manage any out of contract assets that are due on these properties in Uptick for you, helping you raise quotes for upcoming testing.